Guide for witnesses

 Who is at a committee meeting

 Some of the following people will be sitting around the committee table with you.
 Others might be in the room, either at the side or in the public gallery.
-You can have a look at a committee room and the people in it.

 Members of the Scottish Parliament (MSPs)